wajid7511/GraphQlDemoPostgreSQL/README.md

 3. Common/GraphQlDemoPostgresQl.Common

 This library provides common utilities, helpers, and constants used across the application.
 It ensures consistency and reduces redundancy.
+This also have a class which is created for RabbitMq.

-Key Components:
+🔹 Key Components:

 Extensions: Methods that extend existing classes with additional functionality.